-- CRUSTING ALONG THE INCISION LINES: We usually treat this with antibiotic ointment.
+- CRUSTING ALONG THE INCISION LINES: This can be treated with antibiotic ointment.

 - NUMBNESS: Small sensory nerves to the skin surface are occasionally cut when the incision is made or interrupted by undermining of the skin during surgery.
-The sensation in those areas gradually returns–usually within 2 or 3 months as the nerve endings heal spontaneously.
+The sensation in those areas gradually returns–usually within 2 or 3 months as the nerve endings heal.

 - ITCHING: Itching and occasional small shooting electrical sensations within the skin frequently occur as the nerve endings heal.
 Ice, skin moisturizers, and massages are frequently helpful.
 These symptoms are common during the recovery period.